Course Image 1W1 Environmental Policy & Planning

-The main aim of the course is to provide an up-to-date introduction to the concept of circularity and circular economy, including bio-economy, i.e., non-fossil carbon- based value chains, both in Europe and globally.
-The objectives are to protrude knowledge for identifying and developing suitable circularity concepts for plausible economic models encountered in real life.
+To give the students an up to date introduction to the concept of circularity and circular economy, including bio-economy (fresh carbon-based value chains), both in Europe and globally, to allow them to identify and develop suitable circularity concepts for plausible economic models encountered in their study or work.
 Furthermore, the course will present the newest knowledge and an overview of the current status of metrics for quantifying circularity and the issue of scaling circular business models.

-Course Image TS1.05 Remote Sensing and Wireless Sensor Networks
+Course Image 1W5 Remote Sensing & Wireless Sensor Networks

 The main objectives are: